juliaroquette/VariabilityIndexes/README.md

 where $m_i$ is the magnitude measurement and $\sigma_i$ is the corresponding measurement error.

+Expected behavior:
+- For Gaussian noise:
+- For symmetric variability:
+- For asymmetric variability:

+**Note**

 ### `VariabilityIndex.M_index`

 $$M = \frac{<m_{10\%}>-m_{med}}{\sigma_m}$$

 $<m_{10\%}>$ is all the data in the top and bottom decile of the light-curve.
 Not that there are conflicting definitions in the literature, where $\sigma_m$ is sometimes the overall rms of the light-curve and sometimes its standard-deviation!
 Here I am using the second one.

+Expected behavior:
+- For Gaussian noise:
+- For symmetric variability:
+- For asymmetric variability:

+**Note**

 ### `VariabilityIndex.Q_index`